quicwg/base-drafts/draft-ietf-quic-transport.md

 : A 32-bit field error code which indicates the reason for closing this connection.

-Last Client Stream ID:
+Largest Client Stream ID:

 : The highest-numbered, client-initiated stream on which the endpoint sending the GOAWAY frame either sent data, or received and delivered data.
 All higher-numbered, client-initiated streams (that is, odd-numbered streams) are implicitly reset by sending or receiving the GOAWAY frame.

-Last Server Stream ID:
+Largest Server Stream ID:

 : The highest-numbered, server-initiated stream on which the endpoint sending the GOAWAY frame either sent data, or received and delivered data.
 All